 Phi Beta Kappa is the oldest and most prestigious academic honor society in the United States.
 In addition to recognizing the top liberal arts and sciences students from select colleges and universities, it advocates for the importance of a well-rounded education and fosters opportunities for PBK alumni to connect with each other.

 The Phi Beta Kappa Association of Kentuckiana is one of approximately fifty alumni associations in the United States.
 It is the only association in Kentucky and one of only two that serve Indiana.
 Its members represent colleges and universities from across the country.
 Our goals are to promote liberal arts and sciences education and recognize student achievement locally.
 Membership is open to anyone who has been initiated into Phi Beta Kappa.

 Most of the current members of the Association are from the Louisville and southern Indiana area.
-During the academic year we present various programs, often in Louisville, although we have held programs in southern Indiana as well.
+During the academic year we present various programs, often in Louisville, although we have also held programs in southern Indiana.
+Since 2020 we have offered a number of virtual events as well.
 We schedule programs both at lunch and in the evening in order to enable more people to attend.